pclalv/crystal-key-item-randomizer/README.md

   4. finally defeat Team Rocket at the Radio Tower
   - players should probably not switch the order of 3. and 4., but what happens in that case anyway?
+- option to not have to do Rock Tunnel without Flash

 ### binary patching